babyman/quick-tabs-chrome-extension/readme.md

   * Bookmarks are automatically searched when only a few tabs match your search string
   * Add a space at the start or end of your search string to search bookmarks along with tabs
   * Start your search with `/b` or add **two spaces** at the start or end of your search string to search only bookmarks
+  * delete bookmarks directly from the search results by clicking the 'x'
 * Fuzzy search your browser history:
   * Start your search with `/h` or add **three spaces** at the start or end of your search string to search browser history
 * Find noisy tabs by searching for `<))`